fisheeesh/lit-library/README.md

 - **Post Blogs**: Share blogs about personal growth, life experiences, advice, or knowledge sharing.
 - **Edit & Delete**: Manage your own blogs seamlessly.
 - **Comments**: Leave comments, advice, or feedback on blogs to connect with others.
+- **Upvote**: Show appreciation and keep the discussion active by upvoting comments.
 - **Like & Save Blogs**: Like blogs you enjoy and save them for later reading.

 ### User Experience